-Performance-based RSUs granted in fiscal years 2016 and 2017 under the 2006 Plan vest contingent upon the achievement of predetermined financial metrics, the performance period of which is approximately three years .
-The performance condition can be achieved before the end of the performance period.
-Market-based options granted under the 2006 Plan vest upon meeting the Company's share price performance criteria.
-The number of shares of common stock to be received at vesting for market-based RSUs granted in fiscal years 2016 and 2017 under the 2006 Plan will range from 0 percent to 150 percent of the target number of stock units based on the Company's total stockholder return (TSR) relative to the performance of companies in the NASDAQ-100 Index for each measurement period, generally over a three -year period.
-In fiscal years 2018 and 2019, the Company granted RSUs with both performance and market conditions, which vest at the end of the three -year performance period upon meeting predetermined financial metrics over three years , with the number of shares to be received upon vesting determined based on weighted average constant currency revenue growth rate and the Company's TSR relative to the performance of companies in the NASDAQ-100 Index over the same three years period.
+In fiscal years 2021, 2020 and 2019, the Company granted RSUs with both performance and market conditions, which vest at the end of the three-year performance period upon meeting predetermined financial metrics over three years, with the number of shares to be received upon vesting determined based on weighted average constant currency revenue growth rate and the Company's Total Shareholder Return ("TSR") relative to the performance of companies in the Russell 3000 Index for fiscal year 2021 and NASDAQ-100 Index for fiscal years 2020 and 2019 over the same three years period.
 The Company presents shares granted and vested at 100 percent of the target of the number of stock units that may potentially vest.
+The aggregate fair value of shares that actually vested during the year is based on the actual number of stock units vested during the year based on the achievement of the financial metrics over the performance period.

 Under the 2012 Plan, stock options and RSUs may be granted to eligible employees to serve as an inducement to enter into employment with the Company.
 Awards under the 2012 Plan may be conditioned on continued employment, the passage of time or the satisfaction of market stock performance criteria, based on individually written employment offer letter.
 The 2012 Plan has an expiration date of March 28, 2022.
-An aggregate of 1.8 million shares was reserved for issuance under the 2012 Plan.
-As of March 31, 2019, no shares were available for new awards under this plan.
+An aggregate of 1.8 million shares were reserved for issuance under the 2012 Plan.
+As of March 31, 2021, no shares were available for new awards under this plan.